innocenzi/laravel-vite/docs/src/guide/features/server-and-manifest-modes.md

 ## Heartbeat service

-You can override the heartbeat service by replacing the `Innocenzi\Vite\ServerCheckers\ServerChecker` implementation.
+You can override the heartbeat service by replacing the `Innocenzi\Vite\HeartbeatCheckers\HeartbeatChecker` implementation.
 This can be done in the [configuration](/configuration/laravel-package#server-checker).

-The default one, `Innocenzi\Vite\ServerCheckers\HttpServerChecker`, uses Laravel's `Http` client to ping the development server.
+The default one, `Innocenzi\Vite\HeartbeatCheckers\HttpHeartbeatChecker`, uses Laravel's `Http` client to ping the development server.